keenborder786/Spark_Streaming_Platform/spark-application/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `spark-application` deployment:

 ```console
 helm delete spark-application